saidahakim21/Android-Memory-OpenGL-Game/README.md

-# Android Memory Game
+### Android Memory Game

-Android Memory Game based on OpenGL ES, if anything is not working, make sure you update your android studio with all the required Apis , ...
+Android Memory Game based on OpenGL ES,

+One of very first Android projects that i worked on, the project is based on official documentation to build the basic openGL graphical elements